tpmmthomas/dash-boilerplate/README.md

 3. Activate the new environment: ``` conda activate cfg-dash ```

-4. Install all required dependencies from the requirements.txt file provided: ``` pip install requirements.txt ```
+4. Anaconda should install all necessary dependencies but if not please install all required dependencies from the requirements.txt file provided: ``` pip install -r requirements.txt ```

 5. Add the new virtual env to the jupyter kernel: ``` python -m ipykernel install --user --name=cfg-dash ```